 Saloons (and other businesses) often gave tokens to customers in lieu of money as change because tokens (1) served as advertising for the businesses and (2) motivated customers to return to the businesses.
 (The Brunswick & Balke company would eventually make bowling equipment.)
 (Image courtesy of Jerry Adams.)

-In 1922 Fort Worth pioneer Howard Peak remembered how cowboys celebrated in Winders’s saloon.
-Clip is from the July 16, 1922 Star-Telegram.
+In 1922 Fort Worth pioneer Howard Peak remembered how cowboys celebrated in “Winders’ saloon.”
+Clip is from the July 16 Star-Telegram.

 In 1878 Winders was still in Fort Worth.
 On March 14, 1892 the Fort Worth Gazette reported the death of Colonel John T. Chichester and recalled the day in 1878 when Chichester presided at the inaugural run of the stage coach from Fort Worth to Fort Yuma on the Star route.
 Winders was among those present.

-But Bob and Maggie sold their Fort Worth interests in early 1879 and drifted on—to the mines of Arizona.
+But in 1879 Bob felt an east wind at his back, and Bob and Margaret sold their Fort Worth interests and tumbled on—to the mines of Arizona.
 In 1879 mining was all the rage in Arizona.
 By 1880 silver was selling for $1.20 an ounce ($28 today).
 Their wagon caravan, which included several other prospectors, took almost two months to reach the Promised Land.

 By 1880 Winders had drifted into Tombstone, Arizona.
-Prospecting didn’t pay the bills, so Winders and Charlie Smith ran the gambling tables at Danner & Owens Hall, much as Luke Short was running the gambling tables at the White Elephant when Timothy Isaiah “Longhaired Jim” Courtright called Short out into the street in 1887.
+Prospecting didn’t pay the bills, so Winders and Charlie Smith ran the gambling tables at Danner & Owens Hall, much as Luke Short was running the gambling tables at the White Elephant when Jim Courtright called Short out into the street in 1887.
 Danner & Owens Hall was one of Tombstone’s first saloons, opened in 1878 to provide beverages to parched miners.

 On October 21, 1880 Winders and the Earps filed a patent to the first north extension of the Mountain Maid mine.
 That patent filing was published October 30 in the Tombstone Citizen.